LBHackney-IT/hackney-prototype-kit/README.md

 You might want to publish a prototype to the web to share it with colleagues or user research participants.

-The easiest way to publish your prototype to the web is with Netlify.
+The easiest way to publish your prototype is with [Netlify](https://www.netlify.com/).

-If you've made your prototype [locally](#2-install-it-locally), drag your folder onto Netlify [here](https://app.netlify.com/drop).
+If you've used [CodeSandbox](#1-use-codesandbox) to make your prototype, you can deploy it to Netlify or Vercel straight from there.

-If you've use CodeSandbox to make your prototype, you can deploy it to Netlify or Vercel straight from there.
+If you've made your prototype [locally](#2-install-it-locally), **[drag your folder onto Netlify here](https://app.netlify.com/drop)**.

 ### Publishing it somewhere else

-This kit is made on the static site generator Eleventy, so it will work anywhere you can deploy static websites.
-Eleventy has [e]xamples here](https://www.11ty.dev/docs/tutorials/#put-it-on-the-web).
+This kit is made on the static site generator Eleventy, so it will work anywhere you can deploy static websites, including Vercel, Github Pages and Amazon S3.
+Eleventy has [examples here](https://www.11ty.dev/docs/tutorials/#put-it-on-the-web).